-You can check your credits and hours through NETime Benefits on this website.
-Simply log in by clicking the hard hat on the right side of this website.
+You can check your credits and hours through MemberXG on this website.
+Simply log in by clicking the hard hat on the left side of this website below the sliding banner.
 You can also review your Pension Annual Statement.
 On the statement, option 1 will show you your total number of credits.
 Option 2 shows your total hours.
 If these are not viable options, you can call the OLFBP Fund Office for assistance.

 When should I apply for my pension benefit?

 You should apply approximately 90 days before you wish to start receiving your benefit to allow for sufficient processing time.
 You do not have to wait until you quit working to apply.

 Can I meet with someone to discuss my pension?

 Yes, OLFBP offers benefit counseling to members.
 A representative from the Fund Office will meet you at your Local Union hall.
 At the meeting the benefit counselor can answer any questions you may have about your pension or retiree insurance as well as assist you with completing all of the necessary paperwork to get your pension benefit and retiree insurance started.
 Simply call the Fund Office to schedule an appointment.

 You must be retirement age and vested to be entitled to any type of pension benefit from the Fund.
 Generally, your pension will only be paid as a monthly benefit.
 You can only receive a one-time lump sum payment if your monthly benefit is less than $100.
 The amount of any lump sum payments will not be calculated until a member applies for his/her pension.

 No, unless you have been approved for a disability pension.
 Otherwise, you need to be at least age 53 (and meet other vesting requirements) to receive a pension benefit.
 To be eligible for a disability pension from the LDC&C Pension Fund, you must:

 Be considered disabled (a condition preventing you from working as a construction laborer) for life,